Cross Dressing WomenDecember 9, 2014

 Genevieve Prémoya, (1660-1706) known as the Chevalier Ballazard, also dressed as a man to fight in the French army.
 Unlike Joan of Arc, however, her cross dressing and bravery were celebrated.
 After fighting valiantly in battle and rising to become an officer, her gender became known when she was wounded.
 Rather than being derided, Louis XIV made her honorary knight of the Order of St Louis.
 Her very popular autobiography which celebrated her dashing deeds was published in 1704.

-Female pirates also caught the public’s imagination.
+Female pirates also caught the public’s imagination by cross dressing.
 Mary Read (c 1691- was an English girl who had been dressed as a boy by her mother from childhood.
 She carried on wearing men’s clothing, getting men’s jobs and joining the military, where she proved herself in battle, and also fell in love with a Flemish soldier.
 She relinquished her trousers to marry him, (to much shock and curiosity from her colleagues) but took them up again when he died.
 After that, when sailing to the West Indies she was forced to join a pirate crew and later carried on of her own free will.
 She was captured, and threatened with execution.
 This was not, of course, for cross dressing but for piracy.
 However, she pleaded pregnancy and was thrown in jail instead, where she later died.